Categories | Class Description | Competition Attire | Judging Criteria

 Men wear a bodybuilding posing suit; women wear a two-piece bodybuilding suit with or without embellishments.

-Bodybuilding Judging Criteria
+BODYBUILDING Judging Criteria

 Athletes are judged in two rounds with a focus on;